Password Boss Review 2024: An Underdog Password Management Solution

 Password generator

 The password generator has options for the length of the password (from 4 to 40 characters).
-You can also toggle letters, capital letters, numbers, and symbols individually.
-This gives you a ton of flexibility to tailor your passwords to your needs.
+We could also toggle letters, capital letters, numbers, and symbols individually.
+This gave us a ton of flexibility to tailor our passwords to our needs.
 The default is 20 characters with all the character types enabled.

 Password Boss secure password generator